aenarete/KiteSimulators.jl/docs/plotting.md

 To modify the plot, create a copy of plot_log.jl and modify this file according to your needs.

+Read more about plotting in Julia at https://docs.juliaplots.org/latest/tutorial/

 Continue with [README](../README.md)